 Why Do We Need to Remove Headliner Fabric?

 A headliner is a fabric panel attached to a vehicle’s ceiling.
+It is typically made of vinyl and are attached to the roof of your vehicle with screws.

 The primary purpose of a headliner is to provide insulation and noise reduction.